hazelcast/hazelcast-jet/site/docs/design-docs/015-mqtt-connector.md

 Identifier: a short number that uniquely identifies the messages between the client and broker.
 This is relevant only for QoS levels greater than 0.
-Identifier is not unique between all clients and once the message flow is complete can be re-used.
+The identifier is not unique between all clients.
+Once the message flow is complete, the client can reuse the identifier.

 Retain Flag: flag that defines whether the message is saved by the broker as the last known good value for the specified topic.
 When a new